-- We have only coded one set of software process models (CO-COMO), which inherently limited the scope of our study. - No other research group has applied these techniques.
+- We have only able to code in one set of software process models (COCOMO), which inherently limited the scope of our study. - No other research group has applied these techniques.

-Therefore, rather than elaborate a complex code base, we now explore a different option, based on Case Based Reasoning (CBR).
-This new approach had no model restrictions (since it is does not use a model) and can accommodate a wide range of data sets (since there are no restrictions of the variables that can be processed).
+Therefore, rather than further elaborate a complex code base, we explored a different option, based on Case Based Reasoning (CBR).
+The proposed new approach had no model restrictions (since it is does not use a model) and can accomodate a wide range of data sets (since there are no restrictions of the variables that can be processed).
+The new option, called W, was surprisingly easy to write (a few hundred lines of AWK, rather than the 3000 lines of C++ in STAR or the 5000 lines of LISP in NOVA.